haiiliin/abqpy/docs/source/user/python/use-scripts/namespace.rst

 Namespace
 =========

 Namespace is an important concept for the Abaqus Scripting Interface programmer.
 A namespace can be thought of as a program execution environment, and namespaces are independent of each other.
 Namespaces prevent conflict between variable names.
-You can use the same variable name to refer to different objects in different name spaces.
-Figure 1 illustrates how commands interact with the Abaqus/CAE kernel.
+You can use the same variable name to refer to different objects in different name spaces. :numref:`acl-all-schematic-nls-2` illustrates how commands interact with the Abaqus/CAE kernel.

+.. _acl-all-schematic-nls-2:
 .. figure:: /images/acl-all-schematic-nls.png
     :width: 50%
     :align: center

-    Figure 1.
     The Abaqus Scripting Interface and the Abaqus/CAE kernel.

 Abaqus Scripting Interface commands are issued to the Python interpreter from either the GUI, the command line interface, or a script.
 Abaqus/CAE executes these commands in one of two namespaces.